theckang/KAI-Scheduler/docs/quickstart/README.md

 ### Assigning Pods to Queues
 To schedule a pod using KAI Scheduler, ensure the following:
-1. Specify the queue name using the `runai/queue` label on the pod
+1. Specify the queue name using the `runai/queue: test` label on the pod/workload.
 2. Set the scheduler name in the pod specification as `kai-scheduler` This ensures the pod is placed in the correct scheduling queue and managed by KAI Scheduler.